lencx/ChatGPT/UPDATE_LOG.md

 feat:
 - optimize the generated pdf file size
 - menu added `Sync Prompts`
+- `Control Center` added `Sync Custom`
 - the slash command is triggered by the enter key
+- under the slash command, use the tab key to modify the contents of the `{q}` tag (only single changes are supported (https://github.com/lencx/ChatGPT/issues/54)

 ## v0.5.1